kyubao/ponytown-info/README.md

 im not really active on pony town but if you do see me im usually at the roblox/hoyoverse area

+i have my github linked to it so maybe youll recognize me by my user

 usually offtab or afk, so please w2i or i probably wont see your chat

 Im ok with c + h unless i have the dnd status on